Vicinity Vision Transformer: Related Work

 \subsection{Vision Transformer Backbones}

-In computer vision tasks, CNN networks have achieved great successes, while recently transformers have gained strong emerging interest.
-In this section we mainly discuss vision networks using self-attention.
+In computer vision tasks, CNN networks\cite{simonyan2014very,he2016deep_resnet,krizhevsky2012imagenet} have achieved great successes, while recently transformers have gained strong emerging interest.
+In this section, we mainly discuss vision networks using self-attention.

-Some works~\cite{hu2019local,ramachandran2019stand,zhao2020exploring} adopt self-attention mechanisms to replace some or all convolution layers in the CNN networks for image recognition.
-To further leverage the power of self-attention, ~\cite{Wang_2018_CVPR} proposes a non-local operation and adds it in ResNet~\cite{he2016deep},the non-local block can capture long-range dependencies and leads to improvements on vision tasks such as video classification, object detection, segmentation, and pose estimation.
-More recently, pure transformer based vision networks were introduced.
-ViT~\cite{dosovitskiy2020image} splits images into local patches and then projects and flatten patches into embedding sequences, subsequently it employs a pure transformer structure for image classification.
+Some works~\cite{hu2019local,ramachandran2019stand,zhao2020exploring,srinivas2021bottleneck} adopt self-attention mechanisms to replace some or all convolution layers in the CNN networks for image recognition.
+To further leverage the power of self-attention, ~\cite{Wang_2018_CVPR} proposes a non-local operation and adds it within ResNet~\cite{he2016deep}, the non-local block can capture long-range dependencies and lead to improvements on vision tasks such as video classification, object detection, segmentation, and pose estimation.
+Recently, pure transformer-based vision networks were introduced.
+ViT~\cite{dosovitskiy2020image} splits images into local patches.
+Then it projects and flattens patches into embedding sequences, subsequently, it employs a pure transformer structure for image classification.